veebch/clock/README.md

 Assemble the Pico, step up transformer and H bridge.
 Note that the voltage of the step up tranformer may vary depending on the clock you're using.

-Copy the files from this repository to your pico using Thonny
+Copy the files from this repository to your pico using ampy:

 Edit the file firstruntime.txt to the time that the clock is showing before the first run.
 This *should* be the only time you need to do this, the code should be able to keep track of time after power-off after this.